smr547/meeting_minutes/README.md

 of the meeting to capture results of the discussion.

 ## This project
-Create a Python program that will generate Meeting Minutes as a PDF for distribution to all collaborators
+Create a Python program that will generate Meeting Minutes as a PDF for distribution to all collaborators.

 ## Usage